-3. Introduction.
+1. Introduction.

-a.
-Resolutions must be introduced by the Presiding Officer.
+- a.
+Resolutions should be introduced by the Presiding Officer. - b.

-- b.
 After introduction of the resolution, the Council may direct that: - 1.
 A public hearing be held on the resolution; - 2.
 Pass the resolution; or - 3.
 Reject the resolution in whole or in part.

-4. Readings and Final Action.
+2. Readings and Final Action.